MCGrad: Multicalibration at Web Scale: Introduction

 In this paper, we introduce \ourmethod{} (\underline{M}ulti\underline{C}alibration \underline{Grad}ient Boosting) a novel multicalibration algorithm deployed in production that is lightweight and safe to use. \ourmethod{} requires only the specification of a set of protected features, rather than predefined protected groups.
 It then identifies miscalibrated regions within this feature space, and calibrates a base classifier's predictions over all groups that can be defined based on these features.
 On a high level, \ourmethod{} uses a Gradient Boosted Decision Tree (GBDT) algorithm recursively, such that the result converges to a multicalibrated predictor (Section~\ref{sec:achieving_multicalibration}).
 By using a highly optimized GBDT implementation, like LightGBM~\cite{lightgbm}, \ourmethod{} inherits scalability and regularization (Section~\ref{sec:scalability}).
-Finally, it employs an early stopping procedure that guarantees, with high probability, that it improves the base predictor's likelihood and does not overfit, ensuring that model performance is not harmed (Section~\ref{sec:safe_deployment}).
+Finally, it employs an early stopping procedure to avoid overfitting, ensuring that model performance is not harmed (Section~\ref{sec:safe_deployment}).